egnrse/configs/README.md

 - have the `archlinux-xdg-menu` package installed
 - run: `XDG_MENU_PREFIX=arch- kbuildsycoca6 --noincremental`
 (kbuildsycoca6 is part of the kservice package, which is a dependency of dolphin)
 This fixes dolphin not finding programs.
-TODO: make this an automatic (systemd?) service
+**this function is in the rightclick menu of dolphin** (if u put the files from `/other/servicemenus` in the correct place)

 To launch Dolphin (from the terminal) in the current directory use: `dolphin .`